gtkd-developers/GtkD/README.md

 # GtkD

-GtkD is the Digital Mars D programming language OO wrapper for Gtk+ 3.10.
+GtkD is the Digital Mars D programming language OO wrapper for Gtk+ 3.22.
 GtkD is release on the LGPL license with additional exceptions.

 Please view COPYING for GtkD's license.

 ## Requirements

-- Linux, Windows(2000, XP), or Mac
+- Linux, Windows, or Mac
 - Gtk libs
 - dmd, gdc or ldc installation